lennartschoch/lennartschoch/README.md

 ### Hi there 👋

+🙋‍♂️ My name is Lennart and I am a Software Engineer

+🚗 I am currently working at Volkswagen Digital Solutions in Lisbon, Portugal

+🔨 I do have experience in working in various programming languages, including Kotlin, Go, and Dart.

+🐳 Also, I know my way around Docker, AWS (e.g. ECS, Lambda) CI/CD and most XP practices.

+📚 I am currently mainly improving my JavaScript and TypeScript skills, but I am always keen to learn new things.

+🤙 Feel free to hit me up!
 <!--
 **lennartschoch/lennartschoch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.